 Paula-Jean joined Watsi on July 11th, 2013.
 6 other people also joined Watsi on that day!
-Paula-Jean's most recent donation traveled 8,300 miles to support Su, a 16-year-old girl from Burma, to fund cardiac surgery.
+Paula-Jean's most recent donation traveled 8,800 miles to support Molita, a five-month-old baby girl from Cambodia, to fund polydactyly surgery on her hands.

 Su is a 16-year-old girl from Burma.
 She has three siblings.
 Su’s mother is a home maker, and her older brother works as a day labourer.
 Su and her youngest sister are students and this year Su is in grade seven.
 Her family's combined monthly income is around 200,000 kyat (approx. 200 USD) per month, which is just enough for their daily expenses, but not enough to pay for basic healthcare.
 When she has free time, Su loves to play football with her friends at school and she likes to be the goalkeeper.
 She also loves to read books and watch movies.
 Su plans to continue her studies as soon as she finishes her treatment.
 Su was diagnosed with a heart condition that involves a malformation of the mitral valve, the valve between the left atrium and left ventricle.
 This valve controls the flow of blood, but certain conditions may cause blood to flow backward or the valve to narrow.
 Currently, Su still feels tired, but not as much as before she started taking her medication.
 When she feels more tired, her breath quickens.
 Su has stopped attending school since she got sick.
 Although she wants to go back to school, her mother worries for her as her school is a little far and she normally walks there.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to fund a mitral valve replacement for Su.
 The treatment is scheduled to take place on February 12nd and, once completed, will hopefully allow her to live more comfortably.
 Su's mother shared, “Su really wants to go to school but I worry that the long walking distance from our house to her school will make her tired and worsen her condition.
 So, I asked her to stay home for a while until she can get treated.”